SuplexProject/Suplex.Docs/docs/suplex.md

-# Best Practice for Suplex RBAC Design
+# Using Suplex for RBAC Design

 ## Why Suplex?